signalfx/integrations/README.md

 The web app tiles are sourced from a Javascript module that is generated from the content in this repo.
 That module is built with the `./build` script in the root of this repo.
 To run this script, do the following:
-1. Verify that you have Python 3installed on your machine.
+1. Verify that you have Python 3 installed on your machine.
 2. In your terminal application, navigate to the root of this integrations repo.
 3. Run the following command: